sauvc/rulebook/rulebook.md

 ### Surfacing

-Breaching the surface any point during the mission causes <span class="end"><em>end of the current attempt</em></span>.
+Breaching the surface any point during the mission causes <span class="end"><em>end of the current attempt</em></span>, the total points for that attempt will be computed based on the tasks accomplished in that attempt and the timing bonus (if applicable) and a <span class="points"><strong>5 Points</strong></span> bonus for ending.
 The team may wish to retry if they still have time left.

-When the AUV surfaces, and the current attempt comes to an end, the total points for that attempt will be computed based on the tasks accomplished and the timing bonus and a <span class="points"><strong>5 Points</strong></span> bonus for ending.

 ### Aborting
 At any time during the mission, current attempt can be <span class="abort"><em>aborted</em></span>, by indicating to the Game Master.
 The divers would then retreive the AUV back to the starting zone.
 The timing for the current attempt is stopped at the time of indication.
 The team may wish to retry if they still have time left.